Hawulti (monument): Description

-‘LF as well as of SBL.
+ʾlf as well as of ṣbl.

 His translation differs from Enno Littmann at several points.
-First, Littmann believed the third line referred to the digging of canals nearby (his translation, "zog die Kannaele von `Aw`a") despite the lack of any signs of canals or ditches in the area; Ullendorff argues that the verb s-h-b in the inscription should be translated as "to drag along, to capture".
-Second, he believed the nouns — ‘W’, ‘LF, and SBL — were placenames, and based on discussions with local informants Ullendorff identified them with nearby communities: the earlier name of Baraknaha, the site of a 12th-century church 17 kilometers from Matara, had been subli, and the equally well-known Orthodox church at Gunda Gunde, 22 kilometers from Matara, had once been known as Aw`a 'ilfi.
+First, Littmann believed the third line referred to the digging of canals nearby (his translation, "zog die Kannaele von ʾAwʿa") despite the lack of any signs of canals or ditches in the area; Ullendorff argues that the triliteral verb s-ḥ-b in the inscription should be translated as "to drag along, to capture".
+Second, he believed the nouns ʾwʿ, ʾlf, and ṣbl were placenames, and based on discussions with local informants, Ullendorff identified them with nearby communities: the earlier name of Baraknaha, the site of a 12th-century Orthodox Tewahedo church 17 km from Maṭara in Eritrea, had been Ṣubli, and the equally well-known church at Gunda Gunde Monastery, 22 kn from Maṭara, had once been known as ʾAwʿa ʾilfi.

 Modern history

 When Littmann, leader of the Deutsche Aksum-Expedition, found the Hawulti, it had been pushed over and broken in half in the distant past.
 The Italian colonial government had the broken monument repaired with two iron bars and set upright in what was thought to be its proper position, but was not accurate.

 The Hawulti was toppled and damaged by Ethiopian troops in the short occupation of southern Eritrea during the Eritrean–Ethiopian War.
 It has since been repaired by the National Museum of Eritrea.